-Another long term goal of mine is to never be abducted by aliens, but every now and then I wake up sore in strange places, so I can’t be entirely sure I’ve accomplished that one.
+Another long term goal of mine is to never be abducted by aliens, but every now and then I wake up sore in strange places with no memory of the previous evening, so I can’t be entirely sure I’ve accomplished that one.

 Still, three goals out of four ain’t bad.

 I learned all I know about goal setting years back when I was forced to take a self-improvement class for work.
 I didn’t even know I need improving on until they insisted I went.

 If the instructor was to be believed, goal setting was a miracle cure for everything about me that needed improving on.
 All I had to do was come up with a bunch of long-term and short-term goals and my life would change for the better.
 No matter what type of goal I set – and she insisted on this -the trick was I had to choose attainable goals that I could stick to.

 That immediately ruled just about anything that would make me a better person: Stop cussing.
 Go to church every Sunday.
 Do unto others (as in be patient with other drivers, etc…).
 Drink in moderation.

 It also ruled out anything that is good for you.
 Quit smoking.
 Go to the gym.
 Walk two miles a day.
 Eat right.
 That sort of nonsense.

 If you want to set a goal I guarantee you won’t keep, set a goal that is good for you or makes you a better person.
 Oh, you may last a while, but eventually you will crack.
 And by ‘crack’ I mean crack so loud it will cause permanent hearing loss to anyone within fifty yards of you when it happens.